asankah/identity-domains/README.md

 ![Diagram of example identity domains described below](images/identity-domains.png)

-Diagram showing relationships between clusters of documents and identity domains. `foo.example` and `baz.example` belong to the same first party set.
-`a.example` has no first-party relationship with any other domain.
+Above is a diagram showing relationships between clusters of documents and identity domains. `foo.example` and `baz.example` belong to the same first party set. `a.example` has no first-party relationship with any other domain.

 For the sake of making it easier to write about things, can we come up with a name for the scope within which we consider it a given that the user has a